subugoe/goefis-datatools/reconcilers/ldap/README.md

 ------------

 You need [Python](https://www.python.org/) (2.7, Python 3 will not work) with the following modules installed.
-If you don’t have the modules try to install them via `pip`.i But is recomended that you use the packaging system of your OS (like `apt-get` on Ubuntu).
+If you don’t have the modules try to install them via `pip`.
+But is recomended that you use the packaging system of your OS (like `apt-get` on Ubuntu).
 If you don’t have `pip` try:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~